 Content warning: this blog post discusses sexual assault and rape, including acts involving children.

-Statutory rape is a complex issue in Ohio.
-The term generally refers to the act of pressuring a minor into having sex, which can be a serious crime if you are over the age of 18 and significantly older than your sexual partner.
+The term generally refers to sexual conduct involving a minor, which is considered a serious crime when the other party is over the age of 18 and significantly older than the minor.

 Here are three different crimes that you could be charged with: